punkkkkkkk/text-to-image-generator/README.md

 ## Running the Code

-- Open a new Google Colab notebook.
+- Open Google Colab.
-- Copy and paste the code snippets above into the notebook cells.
+- Click on "Upload" in the "Welcome to Colaboratory" panel or go to File > upload notebook.
-- Execute each cell sequentially to set up the environment and generate images.
+- Upload the .ipynb notebook file.

 ## Notes